Our Genealogical Helper for Bethel ...

 - Return to Citation

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Bethel.
-Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Bethel
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Bethel

 Our distance measurements begin at a specific point in Bethel.
 The point that we are using is located at these GPS coordinates - Latitude: 34.9773, Longitude: -87.2278 [Map].
 In this case, the coordinates for Bethel have been provided by the Geographic Names Information System (GNIS).